 Obtaining Endgame Databases

 You can download endgame databases using the links below.
 To use the 9 and 10-piece databases, you also need to install the databases 2 through 8 pieces.
+The files are hosted at Mega.
+For downloading these large files, Mega only supports Chrome and Opera web browsers.

 To configure KingsRow for the endgame databases, go to the Checkerboard menu Engine, Options.
 There is more information in the help file (menu Engine, Help).